-The committee notes the faculty members for their scholarly contributions to the B.S. in Business Information Systems program.
+The committee recognizes the faculty members of the program for their scholarly contributions to the B.S./M.P.A. in Accountancy program.
+Nearly all tenure track faculty members in the Department of Accounting are or have applied to become members of the graduate faculty.
 Faculty members are active researchers who publish in national and international peer-reviewed journals.